web-push-libs/web-push-php/README.md

 ### Authentication
 Browsers need to verify your identity.
 A standard called VAPID can authenticate you for all browsers.
 You'll need to create and provide a public and private key for your server.

-You can specify your authentication details when instantiating WebPush:
+You can specify your authentication details when instantiating WebPush.
+The keys can be passed directly, or you can load a PEM file or its content:
 ```php
 <?php